-When it comes to your diet, how much attention do you pay to eating to keep your brain healthy?
+When it comes to your diet, how much attention do you pay to eat to keep your brain healthy?

 Diet and Brain Inflammation

 Continually eating the wrong things can lead to general health problems, you’ll probably get sick more often, feel lethargic and you’ll eventually get brain fog.
-You know that feeling when you just can’t focus, you feel forgetful and you just don’t have any energy?
-That’s brain fog and it can be an early sign of brain inflammation.
+You know that feeling when you just can’t focus, you’re forgetful, and you just don’t have any energy?
+That’s brain fog, and it can be an early sign of brain inflammation.